2333-hr/plant-monitor-YHR-NEW-/README.md

 The LED flashes as a prompt when the moister is higher than 300.
 ### Buzzer:
 When the moister is higher than 300, buzzer plays music as a prompt.

-①About the implementation principle of LED light response:
+## About the implementation principle of LED light response:
-Write a piece of Arduino code (file "LEDcode") and add it to the original workshop code to connect the positive (long pin) of the LED to digital pin 13 of the Feather HUZZAH ESP8266.
+Write a piece of Arduino code (file "LEDcode") and add it to the original workshop code to connect the positive (long pin) of the LED to digital pin 13 of the Feather HUZZAH ESP8266 by soldering.
 Before connecting, make sure the power is off.
 The negative (short pin) of the LED is usually connected to the ground (GND) pin, make sure to connect the negative of the LED to the GND pin of the Feather HUZZAH ESP8266 for functionality.

-② Regarding the implementation principle of sound response:
+## Regarding the implementation principle of sound response:
-Plan 1: (selected)
+### Plan 1: (selected)
-Connect soil moisture sensor and buzzer to Arduino.
-Make sure to connect the sensor's data pin to one of the Arduino's analog input pins and the buzzer or speaker to one of the digital output pins.
-The sensor and buzzer need to be grounded.
-Use Arduino IDE to write a program to read the value of the soil moisture sensor.
-When the value is lower than a certain value, trigger the buzzer or speaker to make a sound.
-When the soil moisture is lower than thresholdValue, the buzzer will be triggered and sound. (plan1)
+Use the ESP board as the power supply, directly solder the buzzer on the ESP board (pin 16 and ground pin), and control the buzzer through the Arduino code so that when the moister value is higher than 300, that is, when the soil moisture is lower than a certain value A buzzer plays music to remind people to water.
-Plan 2:
+### Plan 2:
 1.Process the received MQTT message:
 2.Process the received MQTT message in the callback function and compare the humidity data in the message with the threshold.
 If the humidity is below the threshold, trigger the buzzer, otherwise turn off the buzzer.